 Digestive enzymes are manufactured in your dog’s pancreas.
 Amylase breaks down carbohydrates, protease breaks down proteins, and lipase breaks down fats.
 A dog’s natural ancestral diet is primarily protein.
 That’s what their gut is geared to digest most effectively.
 Carbohydrates in the wild consist of grasses and berries and historically were only a small percentage of a dog’s daily diet.

 Carbohydrates stress the body’s ability to make enzymes for dogs.

 Today carbohydrates in the forms of grains, potatoes, corn rice, legumes, and starchy vegetables are added to dog foods in substantial amounts in even the best commercial foods, both kibble and canned.
 This higher carbohydrate load has been seen to put a strain on the pancreas’ ability to manufacture adequate enzymes to handle the domestic dog’s diets.

-In most patients we see the benefit of giving additional digestive enzymes result in a better-formed stool, reduced vomiting and even reduced diarrhea.
+In most patients we see the benefit of giving additional digestive enzymes result in a better-formed stool and fewer digestive upsets.
 These are just readily observable benefits.

 Would you like to see a better-formed stool?

 Better digestion results in healthier intestinal mucosa and increased absorption and assimilation of nutrients.
 Digestion is essentially the breakdown of foods into usable and absorbable parts.

 Reducing the volume of incompletely digested foods that the immune system and liver have to deal with minimizes the drain on your dog’s vital energy and overall health.
 Poorly digested food upsets your dog’s natural intestinal bacteria.
 This can cause the gastrointestinal upsets.
 Over time this scenario leads to chronic disease.